Performance & Optimization – New Threading Model

 As was mentioned before, one can configure thread pools using ‘pools.xml’ file in the appropriate ‘route’ folder.
 The root element of this file is ‘PoolsConfig’ element.

 So far, three different child elements are acceptable:

-In this chapter we are interested in the first one.
-Each ‘Pool’ element defines separated thread pool and its parameters.
+In this chapter, we are interested in the first one.
+Each ‘Pool’ element defines a separated thread pool and its parameters.
 It has 6 mandatory attributes (letter case is not important):